 In our 2022 Culture Survey, we noted that women at the senior leadership team level consistently rated key areas 8-9 points lower than their male peers.

 In 2023, we were pleased to see this gap close meaningfully in some areas by 10 points or more, following a concerted effort to address actions important to senior female leaders at Alnylam.

+We are continuing to evaluate and improve areas where gender gaps remain and are working on initiatives to address these disparities directly.
 Our efforts led to the recognition of Alnylam as a top 10 leader by Eos Foundation in their Women's Power Gap 2023 rankings, which evaluates public companies in Massachusetts regarding diversity among executive leadership.